heche-psb/wgd/README.md

 </div>

 `wgd v2` is a python package upgraded from the original `wgd` package aiming for the inference and timing of ancient whole-genome duplication (WGD) events.
 For the propose of illustrating the principle and usage of `wgd v2`, we compiled this documentation.
-Below we first give an introduction over the scope and mechanism of `wgd v2` and then the practical information of installation and usage.
+Below we first gave an introduction over the scope and mechanism of `wgd v2` and then the practical information pertaining to the installation and usage.
 An examplar workflow is provided in the tutorial section on how to seek evidence for a putative WGD event and perform proper timing with a freshly obtained genome assembly in hand.
-For those who are interested, we recommend turning to our paper and book chapter for more detailed description and insightful discussions.
-If you use `wgd v2` in your research, please cite us.
+For those who are interested in more theoretical details, we recommend turning to our paper and book chapter for more detailed description and insightful discussions.
+If you use `wgd v2` in your research, please cite us as suggested in [Citation](#citation) section.

 ## Introduction